 So you’ve decided you want to be a life coach, which is awesome!

-Now you need to choose a life coaching school, but you are wondering: Which life coach school is the best?
+Now you need to choose a life coaching school for certification, but you are wondering: Which life coach school is the best?

 There are so SO many!